matthewsouther/educator-emily/src/homeschool.md

 ## Partnership with an Expert Educator

 A comprehensive academic program designed for the full school year.
-I take on the planning, sequencing, and delivery of a robust multi-subject curriculum — two sessions per week, two hours each.
+I take on the planning, sequencing, and delivery of a robust multi-subject curriculum: two sessions per week, two hours each.
 Think of it as a private academic director for your child.

 ![](/assets/uploads/copy-of-photobanner-3-.png)